Kinovea/kinovea-docs/source/capture/userinterface.rst

 ------------------
 The camera viewport is the main area where the camera image is visible.

-The image area itself can be moved around by dragging with the mouse and resized by using the manipulators at the corners of the image or using CTRL+Mouse wheel.
+The image itself can be moved around by dragging with the mouse and resized using the manipulators at the corners of the image or using CTRL+Mouse wheel.
 Drawings on the capture screen can go outside the image area.

-If the image area is not visible, the camera did not connect correctly, for example the camera might be in use in another application at the same time.
+If the image is not visible, the camera did not connect correctly, for example the camera might be in use in another application at the same time.

-If the image area is visible but the image stays black, there might be a problem with the available USB bandwidth or current, or the exposure duration might be too short.
+If the image is visible but the image stays black, there might be a problem with the available USB bandwidth or current, or the exposure duration might be too short.

 2. Infobar
 ----------